genrosales11/Yummy-app/README.md

 # Yummy App

-## Task

--Your project should fulfill the following requirements:

--Must use a CSS framework other than Bootstrap

--Must be Deployed (GitHub Pages)

--Must be interactive (i.e: accept and respond to user input)

--Must have User Input Validation

--Must use at least two server-side APIs

--Must have some sort of repeating element (table, columns, etc)

--Does not use alerts, confirms, or prompts (use modals).

--Must utilize at least one new library or technology that we haven’t discussed

--Must meet good quality coding standards (indentation, scoping, naming)

--Use client-side storage to store persistent data.

--Be responsive.

--Have a clean repository that meets quality coding standards (file structure, naming conventions, follows best practices for class/id naming conventions, indentation, quality comments, etc.).

--Must utilize Git Branching / Merging.
-Git Branches based on Feature Built / GitHub Project Card, minimum of 30 meaningful commits per contributor.

--Have a quality README (with unique name, description, technologies used, screenshot, and link to deployed application).

 ## Description

 The Yummy App was created to make finding restaurants in your city or zip code simple, easy, and quick to use.
 It provides reliable information about restaurants based on location from user-generated inputs.